 For those of us who live north of the Tropic of Cancer, December 21 marks the first day of winter and is also distinguished by having the longest night of the year.
 Unless you have nyctophobia — or an abnormal fear of darkness — the extra long night probably won’t mean much.
-But with more dim days and long nights ahead, many of us will inevitably find ourselves on the road after dark.
+But with more dim days and longer nights ahead, many of us will inevitably find ourselves doing more nighttime driving in the months to come.

 Nighttime driving presents its own unique challenges and dangers, and according to the National Safety Council and the National Highway Traffic Safety Administration, vehicular fatalities are 3 times greater at night than during the day.
 With that dark fact in mind, we compiled a few simple tips to help you avoid after-dark accidents: